coolaj86/coolaj86.github.com/_posts/2012-02-04-google-chromebook-user-manual.md

 after being a copy editor).
 Then connect the power cable as indicated.
 The battery is not fully charged, but, like most things in life, with some work you can change that.
 So please please connect the power cable and fully charge the battery before using the device for the first time.
-The power indicator will be organge until the battery is fully charged.
+The power indicator will be orange until the battery is fully charged.
 It's tricky like that.

 **Display**: When opening or closing the display panel, place one hand on the palm rest to hold the device in place and use the other hand to slowly open or close the display panel.
-You can try opening the display panel with one hand, but that geos into extreme display opening and may be frowned upon by someone special in your life.
+You can try opening the display panel with one hand, but that goes into extreme display opening and may be frowned upon by someone special in your life.
 You can turn on the power by pressing the button indicated in the figure, or just by opening the display panel.
 That's right - we removed one step between you and the Internet.
 Shock.
 And.
 Awe.
-Do not use excessive force wwhen opening or closing the display panel, or we may ask you to take an anger management class.
+Do not use excessive force when opening or closing the display panel, or we may ask you to take an anger management class.
 Be careful not to open the display panel too far as this could put stress (physical and emotional) on the display panel's hinges and cause damage.